l-aldarondo/MechaCar_Statistical_Analysis/README.md

 - Q1.
 What metric or metrics are you going to test?

 - A1.
 An additional metric not in the MechaCar_mpg dataset are horsepower, engine size or number of cylinders.
-Manufacturers may look into thsi since is usually noted that smaller engine size (8 cyl vs 6 cyl vs 4 cyl) result in improved mpg.
+Manufacturers may look into this data, since is usually noted that smaller engine size (8 cyl vs 6 cyl vs 4 cyl) result in improved mpg.

 - Q2.
 What is the null hypothesis or alternative hypothesis?